grtcdr/startpages/startpage_2/README.md

 - Time-based greeting

 ### Todo:
-- [ x ] Startpage remembers the last mode you were in and sets it on load
+- [x] Startpage remembers the last mode you were in and sets it on load